tc39/proposal-import-attributes/README.md

 #### Before Stage 4

-- The integration of module attributes into various host environments.
+- The integration of import attributes into various host environments.
-    - For example, in the Web Platform, how module attributes would be enabled when launching a worker (if that is supported in the initial version to be shipped on the Web) or included in a `<script>` tag.
+    - For example, in the Web Platform, how import attributes would be enabled when launching a worker (if that is supported in the initial version to be shipped on the Web) or included in a `<script>` tag.

 ```mjs
 new Worker("foo.wasm", { type: "module", with: { type: "webassembly" } });